-As regards investments, there are no investments made by the Company for the year ended March 31, 2015.
+As regards investments, there are no fresh investments made by the Company during the financial year ended March 31, 2016.

 NATIONAL HOUSING BANK (NHB) GUIDELINES

 The Company has complied with the provisions of the Housing Finance Companies (NHB) Directions, 2010 as prescribed by NHB and has been in compliance with the various Circulars, Notifications and Guidelines issued by National Housing Bank (NHB) from time to time.